H. Pylori Natural Treatment Guide: Symptoms, Diet, Herbals

 H. pylori testing: How can we find it?

-• Breath test - a Urea breath test shows if you are infected by analyzing a sample of your breath.
+Breath test - a Urea breath test shows if you have H. pylori in large numbers in the stomach by analyzing a sample of your breath.
 While breath tests are typically accurate, safe, simple and quick to perform, they aren’t able to determine the presence of virulence factors.
-They are however, a particularly useful test to check whether the infection has been successfully treated.
+They are however, a particularly useful test to check whether the overgrowth has been successfully rebalanced.

-• Stool test - advanced DNA (PCR) stool testing is our current go-to for identifying the presence of H. pylori and virulence factors known to worsen symptoms.
-Older forms of stool testing didn’t have a great hit rate on identifying H. pylori which led to many sufferers not being diagnosed correctly.
-A stool test can also identify other co-infections that may be contributing to GI symptoms.
+Stool test - advanced DNA (PCR) stool testing is our current go-to for identifying the presence of H. pylori and virulence factors known to worsen symptoms.
+Older forms of stool testing didn’t have a great hit rate on identifying H. pylori, which led to many sufferers not being diagnosed correctly.
+A stool test can also identify other co-infections that may be contributing to GI symptoms, provide clues about digestive health function and report on virulence factors.

-• Endoscopy - The infection may be found at the same time as a peptic ulcer, with an invasive test called an endoscopy.
+Endoscopy - H. pylori may be found at the same time as a peptic ulcer, with an invasive test called an endoscopy.
 H. pylori can be detected by a number of methods - including looking at samples under a microscope, using a chemical reaction or growing it in the laboratory.
+We have seen many endoscopy reports show no H. pylori present, but urea breath testing and DNA stool testing show H. pylori.
+Our current understanding is that H. pylori was not present in the part of the stomach that was biopsied, but was likely present elsewhere in the stomach, or the GI tract.

 H. pylori natural treatment protocol approaches